A French judge on

 will take or whether its findings will be released publicly.

-Ossébi edited a blog
+Ossébi edited a blog closely tracking the

 French lawsuit and investigating the assets of Congolese politicians.
 The French